RaphaelGuerra/ledger/FUTURE_PLANS.md

 Code references: `src/components/PrintSheet.jsx` (lancChunks, print‑grid‑2/3/4 rendering) and `src/App.css` (print styles).

-## Entradas: Auto‑Fill Missing Dates on Add
+## Entradas: Auto‑Fill Missing Dates on Add (Issue #20)

 - Goal: When adding a new Entradas date, automatically insert any missing dates prior to the new last date so the month has no gaps.
+- Next Steps:
+  - Audit current `EntradasDiarias` helpers to list pure utilities vs. UI-specific logic before introducing auto-fill.
+  - Outline algorithm for inserting missing rows so it can be unit-tested independently of the component.
+  - Confirm UX copy for any helper messaging when multiple rows are added automatically.
 - Current:
   - “Adicionar Data” appends the next day after the latest visible date within the active month.
   - “Preencher Mês” fills all remaining days until month end upon request.